Wells Fargo faces US$1 billion fine to settle loan abuses

 Wells Fargo & Co on Friday said first-quarter profit rose 6 percent, helped by a lower U.S. tax rate.

-REUTERS: Regulators have offered Wells Fargo & Co a penalty of US$1 billion to resolve outstanding investigations related to auto insurance and mortgage lending abuses, the third-largest U.S. bank by assets said in its first quarter results on Friday.
+REUTERS: Wells Fargo & Co has been offered a penalty of US$1 billion by regulators to resolve outstanding investigations related to auto insurance and mortgage lending abuses, the third-largest U.S. bank by assets said on Friday.

 The bank said it may have to revise its quarterly results to reflect the final settlement.

-"The CFPB and OCC have collectively offered to resolve for an aggregate of US$1 billion in civil money penalties," the bank said.
+"The CFPB and OCC have collectively offered to resolve for an aggregate of US$1 billion in civil money penalties," the bank said in a statement.

 "At this time, we are unable to predict final resolution of the CFPB/OCC matter and cannot reasonably estimate our related loss contingency."

+"I'm confident that our outstanding team will continue to transform Wells Fargo into a better, stronger company; however, we recognize that it will take time to put all of our challenges behind us," Sloan said in the bank's first-quarter results statement on Friday.

+The bank recently said it was examining its wealth and investment management business for possible customer abuse, including overcharging and inappropriate referrals, after inquiries from government agencies.

-The company reported a 6 percent jump in quarterly profit, saying net income applicable to common stock rose to US$5.53 billion, or US$1.12 per share in the quarter ended March 31, from US$5.23 billion, or US$1.03 per share a year ago. https://reut.rs/2HgHNMt
+Despite its ongoing woes, the bank reported a 6 percent jump in profit, saying net income applicable to common stock rose to US$5.53 billion, or US$1.12 per share in the quarter ended March 31, from US$5.23 billion, or US$1.03 per share a year ago. https://reut.rs/2HgHNMt

 Analysts on average were looking for US$1.06 per share, according to Thomson Reuters I/B/E/S.

-(Reporting By Aparajita Saxena in Bengaluru; Editing by Bernard Orr and Patrick Graham)
+(Reporting By Aparajita Saxena in Bengaluru; Editing by Patrick Graham, Bernard Orr)